The short answer: Take your fuel-efficient car to a cheap motel with a kitchenette and a TV. But who wants to do that?

 Also, with gas prices on the rise, many people are looking to take short trips to nearby resort areas rather than extended trips to exotic locales.
 Research your area to find fun trips you can take on the weekends.

-For more great travel tips, check out the links on the next page.
+For more great travel tips, check out the links below.